hackorama/django-cache/README.md

 ## Run without uWSGI

-By default Django uses the built in LocMemCache when not running with uWSGI.
+By default Django uses the built in `LocMemCache` when not running with uWSGI and the caching code will automatically works with `LocMemCache` (or any other cache backends).

 ```shell script
 $ python manage.py runserver